silentHouse33011/Sallary-Calculator/README.md

 # Sallary-Calculator
-Calculate sallary based on socres and save it to csv
+Calculate sallary based on socores and save it to csv